Diane Mathis

 Diane J. Mathis is the Morton Grove-Rasmussen chair of immunohematology at Harvard Medical School.
+Her research laboratory, first at the IGBMC in Strasbourg, then at Harvard Medical School, has made pioneering contributions in the area of immunological tolerance, and how cells of the immune system modulate the activity of other organ systems.
 She has been recognized for her research with elections to the National Academy of Sciences and American Academy of Arts and Sciences.

 Education

-Mathis received her BS from Wake Forest University and her PhD from the University of Rochester.
-She did postdoctoral research at the Laboratoire de Génétique Moléculaire des Eucaryotes in Strasbourg, France, and at Stanford University Medical Center.
+Mathis received her BS from Wake Forest University and her PhD with Martin Gorovsky at the University of Rochester.
+She did postdoctoral research with Pierre Chambon at the Laboratoire de Génétique Moléculaire des Eucaryotes in Strasbourg, France, and with Hugh McDevitt at Stanford.